Undergraduate Academic Regulations & Procedures

 Retroactive Withdrawal Policy

-A student may petition to the senior associate dean of academic affairs for a retroactive withdrawal from a course or from the College (all courses taken during that semester) if and only if circumstances of a severe and compelling nature prevented him/her from withdrawing by the established deadline.
+A student may petition to the associate dean of academic affairs for a retroactive withdrawal from a course or from the College (all courses taken during that semester) if and only if circumstances of a severe and compelling nature prevented them from withdrawing by the established deadline.
 A decision to grant a retroactive withdrawal is independent from a tuition refund decision, which is made according to a separate policy.
 Students may be considered for a retroactive withdrawal under the following conditions:

 Retroactive withdrawals will not be approved under the following conditions:

 - The student is dissatisfied with the course grade.